Sukhoi Su-17: Su-17M2 (S-32M2, "Fitter-D")

-Nose extended 38 cm, with removed ranging radar and 'drooping' to improve pilot visibility.
-Equipped with the Fon-1400 laser rangefinder/marked-target seeker (LRMTS), ASP-17 and PBK-3-17s aiming avionics, RSBN-6S short-range navigation and instrument landing system.
-Features an undernose fairing for a DISS-7 Doppler navigation radar.
+The nose extended 38 cm, with removed ranging radar and 'drooping' to improve pilot visibility.
+It was equipped with the Fon-1400 laser rangefinder/marked-target seeker (LRMTS), ASP-17 and PBK-3-17s aiming avionics, RSBN-6S short-range navigation and instrument landing system.
+It featured an undernose fairing for a DISS-7 Doppler navigation radar.
 The Su-17M2 first flew on 20 December 1973 with V. S. Ilyushin at the controls.
 It was manufactured between 1974 and 1977, and it entered service in 1975.

-The design of the Su-17M was further modified into what would become the Su-17M2, with three pre-production aircraft used as prototypes.
-The onboard avionics were improved - the KN-23 navigation system taken from the MiG-23 was installed, with an IKV inertial attitude indicator, a DISS-7 Doppler velocity sensor, air signal systems, and a V-144 analog computer with its own input panel.
+GMRThe design of the Su-17M was further modified into what would become the Su-17M2, with three pre-production aircraft used as prototypes.
+The KN-23 navigation system taken from the MiG-23 was installed, with an IKV inertial attitude indicator, a DISS-7 Doppler velocity sensor, air signal systems, and a V-144 analog computer with its own input panel.
 With the RSBN-6S Romb-K navigation system and the SAU-22M autopilot, the KN-23 provided the capability of automatically navigating along a route defined by three turning points before heading for the target location.
-The V-144 stored four sets of coordinates for landing airfields, and made it possible for the aircraft to automatically approach the airfield for landing and descend down to an altitude of 50-60 meters prior to manual landing.
+The V-144 stored four sets of coordinates for landing airfields, and made it possible for the aircraft to automatically approach the airfield for landing and descend to an altitude of 50–60 meters prior to manual landing.
 The SOD-57M transponder was replaced with the newer SO-69.
 During its service, the SRO-2M transponder was replaced with the newer Parol (Russian for "Password") system.
 A Fon-1400 laser rangefinder was installed under the inlet cone.
-The Delta NG missile control system, designed to send command signals to the Kh-23 Grom missile, was integrated into a pod suspended under the wing.
-The Su-17M2 was fitted with a new ASP-17S gunsight and a PBK-3-17S bombsight.
-The fuel system also received a nitrogen pressurizer with a 200 kg capacity increase.
-Starting from aircraft Nr 03909 a central fuel feed system was also introduced with the installation of the ETsN-45 fuel pump.
-The Su-17M2 was also capable of carrying the Kh-25 air-to-ground missile, fitted with the 24N1 laser seeker.
+The Delta NG missile control system, designed to send command signals to the Kh-23 Grom missile, was integrated into a pod under the wing.
+The Su-17M2 was fitted with the ASP-17S gunsight and a PBK-3-17S bombsight.
+The fuel system received a nitrogen pressurizer with a 200 kg capacity increase.
+Starting from aircraft Nr 03909 a central fuel feed system was introduced with the installation of the ETsN-45 fuel pump.
+The Su-17M2 was capable of carrying the Kh-25 air-to-ground missile, fitted with the 24N1 laser seeker.
 This was first tested by retrofitted Su-7BMs and Su-17Ms, designated Su-17MKG.
 The Su-17M2 could carry two such missiles, one each under the wing, mounted on an APU-68U or UM rack.
 The missiles were guided using a Prozhektor-1 laser-designator pod.
-The Su-17M2 also had an unofficial nickname, s borodoy, which means "with a beard", in Russian.
+The Su-17M2 had an unofficial nickname, s borodoy, which means "with a beard" in Russian.